hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 With the infrastructure ready to serve live traffic, an application can finally be deployed from an artifact repository to the server.

-This could be as simple as SSH into the server, pulling a docker image, and running a container.
+This could be as simple as SSH into the server, pulling a docker image, and running a container, or deploying to a kubernetes cluster with helm.

 **Visualising the whole pipeline**